 - Monitor by discussing progress in your 1:1s and observing yourself.

-Develop Yourself.
-"Of all the things that can have an effect on your future, I believe personal growth is the greatest.
+t can have an effect on your future, I believe personal growth is the greatest.
 We can talk about sales growth, profit growth, asset growth, but all of this probably will not happen without personal growth." -- Jim Rohn.

 So here is a process you can follow to work on your own self development: